China's Xi meets Egyptian leader Sissi in Beijing - ExBulletin

 Several Arab leaders are visiting Beijing this week, which seeks to present a “common voice” on the conflict between Israel and Hamas and improve cooperation.

-Mr. Xi met Mr. Sissi in a grand ceremony outside Beijing's Great Hall of the People on Wednesday afternoon, state media footage showed, with the two countries' national anthems blaring.
+Xi met Sissi in a grand ceremony outside Beijing's Great Hall of the People on Wednesday afternoon, state media footage showed, with the two countries' national anthems blaring.

 Cairo said the two would discuss “regional and international issues of common interest.”